ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_rdps/readme_rdps-datamart_en.md

 [TOC](../../readme_en.md) > [MSC Open Public Data](../readme_en.md) > RDPS

-# RDPS in GRIB2 format: 10 km
+# Regional Deterministic Prediction System (RDPS) data in GRIB2 format

 Under the Regional Deterministic Prediction System (RDPS), the numerical weather prediction model is run on a variable-step grid with a 10 km central core resolution.
-The fields in the 10km resolution regional GRIB2 dataset are made available on a 935 x 824 polar-stereographic grid covering North America and adjacent waters with a 10 km resolution at 60°N.
+The fields in the 10 km resolution regional GRIB2 dataset are made available on a 935 x 824 polar-stereographic grid covering North America and adjacent waters with a 10 km resolution at 60°N.

 ## Data address

-MSC Datamart data can be[automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
+MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
 An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../how-to/readme_en.md) is also available.

 The data is available using the HTTP protocol and resides in a directory that is plainly accessible to a web browser.
 Visiting that directory with an interactive browser will yield a raw listing of links, each link being a downloadable GRIB2 file.